camit001/Python-In-30-Days/Day_04_Strings/04_Strings.md

 ```

 Text is a string data type.
 Any data type written as text is a string.
 Any data under single, double or triple quote are strings.
 There are different string methods and built-in functions to deal with string data types.
-To check the length of a string use the len() method.
+To check the length of a string, use the built-in `len()` function.

 ### Creating a String